DLehenbauer/OnlinePythonTutor/v5-unity/README.txt

 (TODO: the --optimize-minimize doesn't seem to work right now; dunno why, ergh)
----
-This workflow was tested on 2017-02-11 with these versions of major tools:

-typescript 2.1.6
-webpack 2.2.1

-UPDATE: it was tested on 2018-05-26 with:

-$ webpack -v
-3.11.0

-$ tsc -v
-Version 2.8.3

 ------

-[instructions last updated on 2018-05-26 ... ergh these instructions get outdated so quickly since the npm ecosystem is so unstable and moves so fast ...]

 To get started, install:

 1) Node.js / npm
-2) Global npm dependency installs (run these commands in this directory):

-  sudo npm install webpack@v3.11.0 -g # DON'T USE NEWER WEBPACK since it won't work with my webpack.config.js file, ergh sudo npm install webpack-dev-server -g sudo npm install -g typescript sudo npm install -g tsd

-3) Run "npm install" in this directory to install node dependencies
+2) Run "npm install" in this directory to install node dependencies
-4) Run "tsd install" in this directory to install TypeScript definition files [NB: no longer seems to work as of 2019-06-10]

-5) do this near the end, i think npm link webpack            # link to the local node_modules/ dir npm link typescript         # link to the local node_modules/ dir

-6) Install bottle.py to run the local webserver (I suppose we could use node too, but oh wells!) pip install bottle # maybe needed sudo
+3) Install bottle.py to run the local webserver (I suppose we could use node too, but oh wells!) pip install bottle # maybe needed sudo

-see package.json for specific version dependencies, such as:
-    "ts-loader": "^3.5.0",
-otherwise stuff doesn't play well together, eeeek dependency hell!

 ======
 History: